$2.5M bond for Border Patrol agent in killings of 4 in Texas

 The federal agency issued a statement offering its "sincerest condolences" to the victims' families and saying criminal activity by its employees is not tolerated.

-The Texas Department of Public Safety, whose Texas Rangers are investigating, did not return several messages seeking comment.
+The Texas Department of Public Safety, whose Texas Rangers are investigating, referred questions on the case to the Webb County Sheriff's Office.
+Sheriff Martin Cuellar did not return several messages seeking comment.

 Associated Press reporters Diana Heidgerd in Dallas and Matt Sedensky in Philadelphia contributed to this report.